What will be the next big thing in technology for news media?

 There’s truth to the claim that AI is impacting how consumers access news media, especially on social media and search engines.
 Facebook’s algorithm suggests news articles to me based on the mastheads and channels that I’ve shown preference for in the past, or on topics that are likely appealing to me based on my search history and social media interactions.

 So what would happen if algorithms like these become the curators of our entire news media experience?
 Increasingly, the news mix that you receive online will be curated to your behaviour and traits, and the news you are seeing will differ from what your neighbour, or even your partner is seeing.

-There will be benefits for journalists: companies like Forbes have begun experimenting with how AI can help suggest article topics, sources and images to writers, and even put together simple drafts.
+There will be benefits for journalists: companies like Forbes have begun experimenting with how its AI (“Bertie”) can help suggest article topics, sources and images to writers, and even put together simple drafts.

 Should we be worried?

 There are two distinct issues at play: AI being used to determine the content of news, and AI determining access to news.
 While journos like me find being replaced by electronic writers pretty unnerving, it’s fair to say that it is the latter that worries broader society more directly.

 Obviously it is better for people to be exposed to a diverse range of ideas and sources, and some aspects of AI seem to encourage people to keep consuming more of the same, more of what they like, and more of what will keep them on the page.